 Intracellular segregation processes in the endocytic system

-Improved suppression of cancerous cells by regulating the toxicity of chemotherapy medication
+Improved suppression of cancerous cells by regulating the toxicity of chemotherapy medication using Linkam’s CMS196.

-Protein-Inspired Ice Recrystallization Inhibition
+Exploring Protein-Inspired Ice Recrystallisation Inhibition using Linkam’s BCS196

 Researchers at the University of Warwick use the Linkam BCS196 to work at the interface of the organic and polymer chemistries with the life sciences, making use of modern polymer and organic methods to synthesise nano materials for various applications, including regenerative medicine, infectious disease and biotechnology.